Headcovering

 John 14:23-24

 Most of the passage in 1 Corinthians 11 explains head covering and hair length and how they relate to one another in the honoring of and expression of divine order.
 Some of this is stated plainly enough but questions are raised for which answers don't come easily.
 Verse 10 explains that the woman ought to have a symbol of authority on her head because of the angels.
 If that was ever a very satisfying reasoning, it's certainly lost on most of us today!
 The passage is rightly considered to be "difficult."
 Was Paul just deficient in his communication skills and the sovereign God unable to overcome this deficiency?
-No. We know this has to do with honor and disgrace and the order of headship, but it must be acknowledged that, to those of us who know this is divinely inspired, something has been hidden on purpose.
+No. We know this has to do with honor and disgrace and the order of headship, but it must be acknowledged that, to those of us who know this is divinely inspired, it seems like something has been hidden on purpose.

 The knowledge of the secrets of the kingdom of God has been given to you, but to others I speak in parables, so that, 'though seeing, they may not see; though hearing, they may not understand.'